THE GREENLINING INSTITUTE’S COVID-19 RESPONSE

-The Greenlining Institute is fighting to ensure that we don't just recover from the immediate impacts of COVID-19, but also reimagine and transform our institutions to create a more just and fair economy.
+The Greenlining Institute is fighting to address the immediate impacts of COVID-19 while confronting the U.S.’s longstanding history of policy-driven inequity.
 Now more than ever our movement must embrace equity, ensuring that those experiencing the most hurt feel the most care.
 Leaders have to practice equity, turning commitment into actionable equity strategies in our state’s immediate response to the crisis, recovery efforts, and while the world reshapes the global economy.

 Without equity at the center of our decision-making, we risk replicating and reinforcing the same ills that made this pandemic a global calamity.
 To ensure that equity is prioritized, we’re urging leader to pursue policy solutions that embrace the following values and principles:

 - Diversity, Equity, & Inclusion: Policies must ensure that a diverse set of identities have access to and are included and prioritized in decision-making.
 Investments must be targeted and redistributed to priority communities, eliminating barriers to access, and delivering real benefits to Californians who are most impacted by the COVID-19 crisis.
 Policies must also address internal practices and implementation of policies to transform the behaviors, institutions and systems that disproportionately harm low-income communities of color.

 - Partnership and Collaboration: Policy solutions must include meaningful engagement and partnerships between communities and other entities in which community strengths and expertise are leveraged.
 Investments must be community-driven.

 - Transparency & Authenticity: Policies and programs should be transparent so that stakeholders have access to the information needed to learn, for example, how funds are being used for any implementation efforts, and to assess whether the funds are achieving the program’s goals.